ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ```

 #### Adding the SnakeYAML Library to the Ballerina TOML File
 Copy and paste the following TOML snippet to the `Ballerina.toml` file in your project’s root directory.
 This step ensures that the SnakeYAML library is always packaged with the stand-alone executable JAR generated for your Ballerina program.
-Refer to the [Packaging Java libraries with Ballerina programs](#packaging-java-libraries-with-ballerina-programs) for more details.
+For more information, see [Packaging Java libraries with Ballerina programs](#packaging-java-libraries-with-ballerina-programs).

 ```toml
 [platform]